Tuesday, November 6, 2018

 GK: Pepe Reina (Spain)

 Pepe Reina first became a star at Villarreal when he helped the club to reach the Champions' league for the first time in history.
 A year later, he joined Liverpool FC.
-At Liverpool FC, he won three Premier League Golden Glove.
+At Liverpool FC, he won three Premier League Golden Glove between 2005 and 2014.
+From 2015 to 2018, he played for Napoli.
 He was a part of Spain at the World Cup 2010, Euro 2008 and Euro 2012, but served as a backup to Iker Casillas.
+In total, he had 36 caps.

 RB: Johnny Hansen (Denmark)